State of Wisconsin

 An institutionalized person's personal needs allowance may accumulate to where he or she may lose eligibility due to excess assets.
 To prevent this, he or she can spend money on personal needs or make a refund to Medicaid (see Section 22.1.9 Voluntary Recovery [Not Estate Recovery Program]).

-Example 1: In February, Al had a root canal performed by a dentist who is not an Medicaid provider.
-He is responsible for paying $600 for the procedure.
+Example 1 In February, Al had a root canal performed by a dentist who is not a Medicaid provider.
+Al is responsible for paying $600 for the procedure.
 Al began making payments of $100 per month on this medical bill in March.
 On April 1, Al became institutionalized and eligible for Medicaid.
-The $100 payment that Al is making on a previously incurred medical expense should be used as a need item when determining Al’s institutional Medicaid eligibility.
-The expense should also be used as in income deduction when calculating Al’s cost share obligation.
-The $100 payment can be used as an income deduction in the cost share calculation until it is fully paid in August.
-Since Al will no longer be making payments in September, the expense should be decreased to zero prior to adverse action in August.
+The $100 payment that Al is making on a previously incurred medical expense is a need item when determining Al’s institutional Medicaid eligibility, and an income deduction when calculating Al’s patient liability through August.
+For September, there is no balance remaining on his bill and the expense is removed.

 The information concerning the Medicaid program provided in this handbook release is published in accordance with: Titles XI and XIX of the Social Security Act; Parts 430 through 481 of Title 42 of the Code of Federal Regulations; Chapters 46 and 49 of the Wisconsin Statutes; and Chapters HA 3, DHS 2, 10 and 101 through 109 of the Wisconsin Administrative Code.